shao-lab/MotifScan/README.rst

 Documentation
 -------------

-To see the full documentation of MAnorm, please refer to: http://bioinfo.sibs.ac.cn/shaolab/motifscan/index.php
+To see the full documentation of MotifScan, please refer to: http://bioinfo.sibs.ac.cn/shaolab/motifscan/index.php

 Installation
 ------------